 B) No time outs.
 (EXCEPTION: Injuries.
 All games will halt until injured player(s) can be safely removed from the field).

-1. 5-minute halftime/15 minutes between games (the between game time may be shortened if the tournament is running behind schedule).
+1. 5-minute halftime/10 minutes between games (the between game time may be shortened if the tournament is running behind schedule).

 2. 7 on 7 tournaments require that all games start/end at the same time.
 If a team(s) is(are) late and cannot start when the tournament officially starts, they will be penalized 7 points and begin play with whatever time is left on the tournament clock.
 (Not to exceed 10 minutes of 1st half.
 Forfeit will occur after 10 minutes of the 1st half) IT IS IMPERATIVE TO KEEP TO THE TOURNAMENT TIME SCHEDULE.
 Teams must be on site and ready to play when scheduled).
 Injury time outs may reduce the amount of time between halves and/or between games to maintain the game schedules.

-A) Players: Maximum of 15 players per team.
-We recommend a minimum of 9 players per team.
+A) Players: We recommend a minimum of 14 players per team.

-B) For 14U teams: Squad members must be from the same high school zone.
+B) Squad members must be from the same high school zone.
 Squad members may come from different middle schools and/or junior high schools as long as they are scheduled to attend the same high school.